StefVerce/GettingAndCleaningData-CourseProject/README.md

 ## Running the script
 These are the steps to follow in order to run the script `run_analysis.R`
   1. Download the date files using the above link
-  2. Edit the run_analysis.R and replace the `path` with the one containing
+  2. Edit the run_analysis.R and replace the `path` with your own path
   3. source the R file using `source("run_analysis.R")`

 ## Codebook